-1. Exact match domains rank higher: EMDs may rank well on Google organic results for a while but they are a symbol of low-quality websites and usually don’t hold the rankings for too long.
-They are usually backed by spam link building.
+1. Exact match domains rank higher: EMDs may rank well in Google organic results for a while, but they are a symbol of low-quality websites and usually don’t hold the rankings for too long.
+They are often backed by spam link building.

-3. Domain Age is Important: Small and new websites outrank older ones when their content is better, and they get quality backlinks.
-For example, a brand new blog generated 17,584 visitors in one day and is ranking for competitive keywords.
-You can see how their traffic exploded for last few months.
+3. Domain Age is Important: Small and new websites outrank older ones when their content is better, and they get quality relevant backlinks.

 4. Regional Domains provide huge SEO advantage: This study shows us that Google prioritizes quality information over local content.
 At least, this appears to be Google’s philosophy.

 5. Domain registration length help with SEO: This is one of the oldest SEO myths.
 Registration length does not increase Google search engine rankings.

 6. Google penalties don’t transfer with 301 redirects: If you move your penalized website to a new domain, Google may also pass along the penalty even without redirecting the URLs.